-- o Exam, paper, and/or assignment rescheduling or adjustment - Receiving an incomplete in, or a withdrawal from, a class (may be retroactive) - Transferring class sections - Temporary withdrawal/leave of absence (may be retroactive) - o Campus safety escorts - o Alternative course completion options. - The right to have the University maintain such actions for as long as necessary and for supportive measures to remain private, provided privacy does not impair the University's ability to provide the supportive measures. - The right to receive sufficiently advanced, written notice of any meeting or interview involving the other party, when possible. - The right to ask the Investigator(s) and Decision-maker(s) to identify and question relevant witnesses, including expert witnesses. - The right to provide the Investigator(s)/Decision-maker(s) with a list of questions that, if deemed relevant by the Investigator(s)/Chair, may be asked of any party or witness. - The right not to have irrelevant prior sexual history or character admitted as evidence. - The right to know the relevant and directly related evidence obtained and to respond to that evidence. - The right to fair opportunity to provide the Investigator(s) with their account of the alleged misconduct and have that account be on the record. - The right to receive a copy of the investigation report, including all factual, policy, and/or credibility analyses performed, and all relevant and directly related evidence available and used to produce the investigation report, subject to the privacy limitations imposed by state and federal law, prior to the hearing, and the right to have at least 10 business days to review the report prior to the hearing. - The right to respond to the investigation report, including comments providing any additional relevant evidence after the opportunity to review the investigation report, and to have that response on the record. - The right to be informed of the names of all witnesses whose information will be used to make a finding, in advance of that finding, when relevant. - The right to regular updates on the status of the investigation and/or resolution. - The right to have reports of alleged Policy violations addressed by Investigators, Title IX Coordinators, and Decision-maker(s) who have received relevant annual training. - The right to a Hearing Panel that is not single-sex in its composition, if a panel is used. - The right to preservation of privacy, to the extent possible and permitted by law. - The right to meetings, interviews, and/or hearings that are closed to the public. - The right to petition that any University representative in the process be recused on the basis of disqualifying bias and/or conflict of interest. - The right to have an Advisor of their choice to accompany and assist the party in all meetings and/or interviews associated with the resolution process.
+- Exam, paper, and/or assignment rescheduling or adjustment - Receiving an incomplete in, or a withdrawal from, a class (may be retroactive) - Transferring class sections - Temporary withdrawal/leave of absence (may be retroactive) - Campus safety escorts - Alternative course completion options. - The right to have the University maintain such actions for as long as necessary and for supportive measures to remain private, provided privacy does not impair the University's ability to provide the supportive measures. - The right to receive sufficiently advanced, written notice of any meeting or interview involving the other party, when possible. - The right to ask the Investigator(s) and Decision-maker(s) to identify and question relevant witnesses, including expert witnesses. - The right not to have irrelevant prior sexual history or character admitted as evidence. - The right to know the relevant and directly related evidence obtained and to respond to that evidence. - The right to fair opportunity to provide the Investigator(s) with their account of the alleged misconduct and have that account be on the record. - The right to receive a copy of the investigation report, including all factual, policy, and/or credibility analyses performed, and all relevant and directly related evidence available and used to produce the investigation report, subject to the privacy limitations imposed by state and federal law, prior to the hearing, and the right to have at least 10 business days to review the report prior to the hearing. - The right to respond to the investigation report, including comments providing any additional relevant evidence after the opportunity to review the investigation report, and to have that response on the record. - The right to be informed of the names of all witnesses whose information will be used to make a finding, in advance of that finding, when relevant. - The right to regular updates on the status of the investigation and/or resolution. - The right to have reports of alleged Policy violations addressed by Investigators, Title IX Coordinators, and Decision-maker(s) who have received relevant annual training. - The right to preservation of privacy, to the extent possible and permitted by law. - The right to meetings, interviews, and/or hearings that are closed to the public. - The right to petition that any University representative in the process be recused on the basis of disqualifying bias and/or conflict of interest. - The right to have an Advisor of their choice to accompany and assist the party in all meetings and/or interviews associated with the resolution process.